Star TV (Turkey): History

+In 1992, Cem Uzan ended his partnership with Ahmet Özal and, following a long judicial process, moved to Germany and registered the Star 1 trademark all for himself.
+Because of these events, Cem Uzan renamed the channel as Interstar.
+Its logo on 13 September 1992 became a blue S with a star on it.
+Due to an RTÜK violation which resulted in a 15-day suspension, it turned to red in the early 2000s.

-The channel is also the first private Turkish channel to start digital broadcasting in 1999.
+The channel is also the first private Turkish channel to start digital broadcasting in 1999; analog satellite broadcasts ended on 11 November 2003.

 In February 2004, Star TV was put on the block by Turkish savings and deposit insurance funds (TMSF) along with other media assets, including seven radio stations, a newspaper and another TV station of the Uzan Group, to cover debts owed to the Treasury resulting from the takeover of İmar Bankası and Adabank.
-TMSF put Star TV up for auction, and it's purchased by Isil Television Broadcasting Corp. of Dogan Media Group, which offered the highest bid of $306.5 m at the auction in September 2005.
+TMSF put Star TV up for auction, and it's purchased by Isil Television Broadcasting Corp. of Doğan Media Group, which offered the highest bid of $306.5 m at the auction in September 2005.

 Star TV was sold by Doğan Holding to the Doğuş Media Group on 17 October 2011, for $327m.
+The new management adopted a new logo, replacing the previous S logo with a new, colorful logo featuring a white star in the center, introduced on 1 January 2012.
+The new logo was developed in Argentina.
+In late December 2011, the new logo was already placed inside Doğuş Group's building.

 Programs

 Star TV HD

 Star TV began broadcasting in HD on 29 May 2009.
 It's the second active HD channel in Turkey after Kanal D.

 Euro Star

-The channel also broadcasts in Europe with the name Euro Star, with the difference of not broadcasting Champions League matches live.
+The channel also broadcasts in Europe with the name Euro Star, with the difference of not broadcasting international matches live.
 Euro Star has its own productions in addition to Star TV's productions.